DeDe Lind

-DeDe Lind (born Diane Lind) was an American glamour model famous for her appearance in Playboy magazine as the Playmate of the Month for August 1967.
+DeDe Lind (born Diane Gayle Lind) was an American glamour model famous for her appearance in Playboy magazine as the Playmate of the Month for August 1967.

 Biography

 Playboy

 Lind's photographer friend, Leon, talked her into testing for Playboy.
 At 19, she was selected to be the Playboy Playmate for August 1967.
 The photography was done by Mario Casilli.
 Lind received more fan mail than any other Playboy Playmate in history.